bennyistanto/awesome-climate-data/terraclimate/README.md

 ## How to use?

 Make sure you already have `wget` in your machine.
-Download the `*.sh` files, in your Terminal type and run `sh data_precipitation.sh`
+Download the `*.txt` files, in your Terminal type and run `wget -c -i data_precipitation.txt`

 If you are in Windows, download `wget` from [http://gnuwin32.sourceforge.net/packages/wget.htm](http://gnuwin32.sourceforge.net/packages/wget.htm) and `git` for Windows from [https://gitforwindows.org](https://gitforwindows.org).